Bruce Ponder

-Sir Bruce Anthony John Ponder FMedSci FAACR FRS (born 25 April 1944) is an English geneticist and cancer researcher.
+Sir Bruce Anthony John Ponder FMedSci FAACR FRS FRCP (born 25 April 1944) is an English geneticist and cancer researcher.
 He is Emeritus Professor of Oncology at the University of Cambridge and former director of the Cancer Research UK Cambridge Institute and of the Cancer Research UK Cambridge Cancer Centre.

 Education

 Ponder was educated at Charterhouse School and Jesus College, Cambridge.
 He trained in medicine at St Thomas' Hospital, London, and carried out his PhD studies as an Imperial Cancer Research Fund Clinical Fellow with Lionel Crawford in London working on chromatin organisation and DNA sequence specificity using polyoma virus.

 Research

-After completing training in medical oncology, Ponder obtained a 5 year Career Development award from the UK Cancer Research Campaign at the Royal Marsden Hospital and Institute for Cancer Research, London, in which he combined laboratory and clinical research.
+After completing training in medical oncology, Ponder obtained a 5 year Career Development award from the UK Cancer Research Campaign at The Royal Marsden hospital and The Institute of Cancer Research, London, in which he combined laboratory and clinical research.

 He first studied cancer as a breakdown of the normal rules of tissue organisation.
 To do this he developed new methods to measure the competition between the progeny of normal dividing cells in the lining of mouse intestine, and showed that the descendants of one cell would always by chance ‘win’ over all the others and populate the structural unit known as the ‘crypt’.
 When transgenic technologies became available, others including Ponder’s former lab member Doug Winton built on this and showed that a cancer mutation could confer an advantage, so that a future cancer cell would outcompete surrounding normal cells, and moreover that this advantage was increased by concomitant inflammation.